blidau/digital-writing-2022/exercises/week2.md

 ### Remix "To Make a Dadaist Poem"

-- Create a Glitch account
+- Create a Glitch account by signing up with your GitHub account
 - Link your GitHub account
 - Select "Remix on Glitch" on ["To Make a Dadaist Poem"](https://to-make-a-dadaist-poem.glitch.me)
 - Create a repository in GitHub for the remix